Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Mansfield has two operational public transport stops.
-These are served by two separate routes, offering a combined total of 26 weekly passenger trips.
-Transport accessibility in the area is considered limited, with residents located an average of 1160 meters from their nearest stop.
-Mansfield is predominantly residential, and most commuters travel outward.
-Cars remain the primary mode of transport, used by 89% of residents, while walking accounts for 8%.
+Mansfield has two active public transport stops.
+These are served by two different routes, offering a total of 26 weekly passenger trips.
+Transport accessibility is limited, with residents typically living 1160 meters from the nearest stop.
+Most residents commute outward daily.
+Car use dominates at 89%, while 8% walk.
 On average, there are 1.6 vehicles per dwelling.

 According to the 2021 Census, 14.4% of residents work from home, which may be influenced by COVID-19 conditions.
-Service frequency across all routes averages three trips per day, resulting in approximately 13 weekly trips per individual stop.
+Service frequency averages three trips per day across all routes, resulting in approximately 13 weekly trips per individual stop.

 Frequently Asked Questions - Transport